adeinega/connect/README.md

 ## Specifications and Documents

-The specifications managed by this working group include, but are not limited to:
+These specifications are in this repository:

 * **OpenID Connect Core** – Defines the core OpenID Connect functionality: authentication built on top of OAuth 2.0 and the use of claims to communicate information about the End-User.